 Jul 08This Pond is Your Pond

 Our nation’s parks were created for everyone to enjoy.
 Time in nature makes you feel like you belong and builds lasting memories that mean so much to families.
 Unfortunately, there are big disparities between who gets to play outside in our protected parks and forests.
-It takes disposable income and time to recreate in the great outdoors—the things that low-income families don’t always have.
+It takes disposable income and time to fully enjoy the great outdoors—the things that low-income families don’t always have.

-Fishing for Hiphop and Colorado Parks & Wildlife
+Fishing For HipHop and Colorado Parks and Wildlife

 First Time Fishing